Thai Non-Immigrant B Visa Run | Visa Run to Savannakhet, Laos

 Informing Senior Administration and Co-Teachers

-It was also important to inform our co-teachers and the kindergarten director that we were going to Laos for our visa run.
+It was also essential to inform our co-teachers and the kindergarten director that we were going to Laos for our visa run.

 We filled out some brief paperwork regarding our absence from the school for their official records.
 I had also prepared the lesson plans, flashcards, worksheets, and other materials in advance for my classes, and I ensured they were all given to my co-teacher so they could be followed in my absence.